probonopd/video2smarttv/README.md

 video2smarttv
 =============

-Send mp4 video URLs or YouTube videos to Samsung Smart TV.
+Send mp4 video URLs or YouTube videos to Samsung Smart TV using UPnP, DLNA.
 This is a no-frills implementation intended to be as lightweight and portable as possible.
-Hence, it does not use any XML, SOAP, or uPNP libraries.
+Hence, it does not use any XML, SOAP, or UPnP libraries.
 Might work with other UPnP Smart TVs too.

 Prerequisites
 -------------